YYS13/LargeScaleSW/README.md

 # LargeScaleSW
 ## Develope SW(Smith-Waterman) algorithm in CPU & GPU version to caculate mtDNA & nDNA alignment.

+## How to use